SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/099_brAhmaNo_jAyamAno.md

 +++

-The eternal lore of the Veda upholds all beings; f or th is reason I regard this as the best means of accomplishing the ends of every creature.—(99)
+The Brāhmaṇa, on coming into existence, becomes supreme on earth; he is the supreme lord of all beings, serving the purpose of guarding the treasure of Virtue.
+(99).